iracheck/GangWarSandbox/README.md

 #### Regarding the Codebase
 Much of this mod will be rewritten over time.
 I started it just for fun, until it became something more substantial, so much of the early code is written poorly.
+As a result, some of the first things I worked on will be rewritten, in some cases to be more modular/customizable by the end user (you!).